cloud-hero/api-docs/index.html.md

 # Authentication
 ## Register

-> To authorize, use this code:
+> To register, use this code:

 ```ruby
 require 'kittn'